zhuochun/zhuochun.github.io/_posts/2013/2013-12-30-learning-gulpjs.markdown

 ## Basic

-Create a `gulpfile.js` at root of project directory.
+Create a `gulpfile.js` at the root of project directory.

 There are five APIs in gulp: